You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for vascepa

-Vascepa is a purified ethyl ester of omega-3 fatty acid EPA, derived from the oil of the fish, anchoveta.
-It's a prescription-only medication used to treat high triglycerides, which are a type of fat found in the blood.
-High triglycerides can increase the risk of cardiovascular disease, such as heart attacks, strokes, and peripheral artery disease.
+Vascepa is primarily used to treat high triglycerides, a type of fat found in the blood.
+Elevated triglyceride levels can increase the risk of cardiovascular disease, including heart attacks, strokes, and peripheral artery disease.
+Vascepa has been shown to reduce triglyceride levels by up to 45% in clinical trials, making it a valuable treatment option for patients with high triglycerides.

 Recommended Dosage for Vascepa